Refinitiv/Real-Time-SDK/Cpp-C/Ema/TestTools/QATools/qa_readme.txt

 Series300Consumer331-ConsFunc-003
     Alters consumer to request directory with interestAfterRefresh(false)

+Series300Consumer331-ConsFunc-004
+    Alters consumer to request directory using info filter without a serviceName.
+    Also, alters consumer to not send out item requests.
+	Also added ConsumerName into Cons331.

 Series300Consumer331-RequestRouting-001
    Alters consumer 331 to include printSessionInfo for testing with RequestRouting feature.